ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 > You can always get the original basename, by calling `index_basename` on any elasticsearch document structure.

+## Configuration

+There are 4 reindexing methods and they all accept a configuration block.
+You can use that block in order to define what the reindex should do `on_each_change`, `on_stop_indexing` and in advanced usage also `on_reindex`.
+For example:

+{% highlight ruby %}
+Flex::LiveReindex._a_reindexing_method_(my_options) do |config|

+  config.on_stop_indexing do
+    ...
+  end

+  config.on_each_change do |action, raw_document_hash|
+    ...
+  end

+  # ignored in all reindexing method but reindex
+  config.on_reindex do
+    ...
+  end

+end
+{% endhighlight %}

-### Stop Indexing
+### `on_stop_indexing`

 It's important to understand that code and index must constantly match when the app is running: the old code with the old index; the new code with the new index.
 So in order to ensure that consistency the live-reindex feature needs to stop the indexing during the swapping (old code and index / new code and index).
 The elapsed time from the indexing-stop to the indexing-restart will probably be just a few milliseconds or seconds at worse, but that is a critical step if you want a consistent and complete index and a smooth swapping.
-For that reason you must define the `:stop_indexing_proc` proc that must ensure to prevent all the processes that use the old code to change the index (e.g. put the app in maintenance mode, wait for eventual `resque` tasks in the queue to complete before returning, flush the indices, etc.).
+For that reason you must define the `on_stop_indexing` proc that must ensure to prevent all the processes that use the old code to change the index (e.g. put the app in maintenance mode, wait for eventual `resque` tasks in the queue to complete before returning, flush the indices, etc.).

-The `:stop_indexing_proc` will be called (almost) at the end of the live-reindexing, just before the index swap.
-Just remember that the reindex methods will: 1) reindex, 2) call your proc to stop the indexing and 3) swap the old index with the new one.
+The `on_stop_indexing` proc will be called (almost) at the end of the live-reindexing, just before the index swap.
+Just remember that the reindex methods will: 1) reindex, 2) call ythe `on_stop_indexing` proc to stop the indexing and 3) swap the old index with the new one.
 After that you must: 1) swap the old code with the new one and 2) resume the indexing that your proc stopped (or maybe just restart the new deployed app).

 > If you deploy with `capistrano`, you should resume the indexing right after the `creating_symlink`

-You can set the `:stop_indexing_proc` as a configuration setting in the flex initializer file, and omit to pass it each time you need to reindex:
+You can set the `on_stop_indexing` as a configuration setting in the flex initializer file:

 {% highlight ruby %}
-Flex::Configuration.stop_indexing_proc = proc{Rake::Task('maintenance:start').invoke}
+Flex::Configuration.on_stop_indexing = proc{Rake::Task('maintenance:start').invoke}
 {% endhighlight %}

-However you can also pass it as an option of the method.
+However you can also define it as a configuration block.
 For example:

 {% highlight ruby %}
-Flex::LiveReindex.<reindex_method>(:stop_indexing_proc => proc{...})
+Flex::LiveReindex._a_reindex_method_(my_options) do |config|

+  config.on_stop_indexing do
+    Rake::Task('maintenance:start').invoke
+  end

+  ...
+end
 {% endhighlight %}

-> The `:stop_indexing_proc` is explicitly required for your production environment when the index may change during the reindexing.
-However when your app doesn't change the index, or when you are experimenting in your development environment, you don't need to stop anything, so you can silence the `MissingStopIndexingProcError` error by explicitly pass `:stop_indexing_proc => nil`.
-You may also want to set a different `Flex::Configuration.stop_indexing_proc` for different environments.
+> The `on_stop_indexing` is explicitly required for your production environment when the index may change during the reindexing.
+However when your app doesn't change the index, or when you are experimenting in your development environment, you don't need to stop anything, so you can silence the `MissingStopIndexingProcError` error by explicitly pass a `:stop_indexing => false` option to the method.
+You may also want to set a different `Flex::Configuration.on_stop_indexing` for different environments.

-### Tracking Changes
+### `on_each_change`

 During the reindexing, your live app may change some document in the old index/indices.
 The changes are tracked in a redis list and will be indexed at the end of the reindexing.
-If you pass a block with the reindex method it will receive (also) the changes done during the reindexing, so giving you the chance to update the new index/indices consistently with the change.
+If you configure an `on_each_change` block within the reindex method it will receive (also) the changes done during the reindexing, so giving you the chance to update the new index/indices consistently with the change.

 The tracking is done inside the Flex API methods defined for store and delete (i.e. `store`, `put_store`, `post_store`, `delete` and `remove`).

 If your indices may get modified by some custom method, by other applications or by some elasticsearch river (none of which uses the above methods), the changes during the reindexing will not be tracked, hence will not be mirrored to the new index/indices.
 In that case, you must explicitly keep track of the changes by using the `track_change` or the `track_external_change` methods.
 Pease, take a look at the code and if you need some assistance, send me an email.

-### Migration Block

-The methods accept also an optional block, which will be used to eventually migrate the documents passed.

-The block will receive the action (`'index'` or `'delete'`) as the first argument, and the hash document pulled from elasticsearch.
+The `on_each_change` block will receive the action (`'index'` or `'delete'`) as the first argument, and the hash document pulled from elasticsearch.
 It is expected to optionally change the passed document and return one of the following:

 - a Hash with a single key/value pair of action/document: `{ action => document }`, where `document` can be a hash in the same elasticsearch format received by the block or a record/document (flex-model instance) to index/delete.
 - an array of Hashes like the above (when you need to split one single action into a few different actions): `[ { action => document },{ action => document }, ... ]`